top of page

 TYPO-ARCHITECTURE

-Trav’s “Typo-Architecture” is a bold series of paintings that fuses graffiti, originating from tags on walls and trains, with the architecture that serves as its support, proving his philosophy that values authenticity.
+Young’s “Typo-Architecture” is a bold series of paintings that fuses graffiti, originating from tags on walls and trains, with the architecture that serves as its support, proving his philosophy that values authenticity.
 Paying homage to the signage of the cultural golden age of the 1950s and 60s, he collages his own typography onto the canvas, arranging it to harmonize with geometric patterns, all rendered in acrylic paint.
-The ceaseless flux of people in motion, buildings demolished and rebuilt, graffiti erased or overpainted, shifting public interests – these perpetual changes are the city’s destiny, aligning with the essence of Trav’s work.
+The ceaseless flux of people in motion, buildings demolished and rebuilt, graffiti erased or overpainted, shifting public interests – these perpetual changes are the city’s destiny, aligning with the essence of Young’s work.
 Meanwhile, the works possess an appeal as independent paintings, featuring skillful compositions capturing three-dimensional space and the accent colors inspired by neon signs, impressing upon the viewer the aesthetic sensibility he has cultivated.

 My work explores the tension between physical space and the digital world, with a long-standing focus on retail, signage, and the built environment as sites of community and identity.
 Growing up before the internet centralized daily life, storefronts and streets functioned as social markers—places where culture was formed in public, not on screens.